JoeShans21/comp423-course-notes/docs/tutorials/go-setup.md

 * When prompted, click Reopen in Container in VS Code.

 ### 3. Verify Go Installation
-Inside the Dev Container terminal, make sure Rust is installed and up to date by running:
+Inside the Dev Container terminal, make sure Go is installed and up to date by running:
 ```bash
 go version
 ```